AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/starter-develop-deploy-workflow.md

 The first time you start working in branches for your Starter project, create a `staging` branch.
 This creates a code branch matching the `master` branch that deploys to a Staging environment to test configuration and code changes before deploying to the production environment.

 Next, create branches from `staging` to develop code, add extensions, and configure third-party integrations.
 Anytime you develop custom code, add extensions, integrate with a third-party service, work in a development branch created from the `staging` branch.
-You have four active Integration environments available.
-When you push an active branch, one of these Integration environments automatically deploys your code to test.
+You have four active integration environments available.
+When you push an active branch, one of these integration environments automatically deploys your code to test.

 The format of the Git branch command is: